Blanchinus (crater)

-Blanchinus is a lunar impact crater in the rugged south-central highlands of the Moon.
-It is named after Italian astronomer Giovanni Bianchini whose Latinized name is Blanchinus.
+Blanchinus is a worn lunar impact crater in the rugged south-central highlands of the Moon.
 Adjacent to its south is the crater Werner, and La Caille is attached to the northwest rim.
 To its west is the prominent formation Purbach.
+For a few hours before the first quarter, the crater's rim contributes the lunar x visual phenomenon.

+On the lunar geologic timescale, this crater dates to the Pre-Nectarian epoch.
 Blanchinus' outer rim has been significantly degraded by subsequent impacts, leaving an irregular, notched exterior ring of rugged hills and ridges.
 The inner floor, in contrast, is nearly flat and free of significant impacts.
 Only a few tiny craterlets mark it, with Blanchinus M near the midpoint and the remainder near the southwest rim.

-For a few hours before the first quarter, the crater's rim contributes the lunar x visual phenomenon.
+This crater is named after Italian astronomer Giovanni Bianchini (unkn-fl.
+1458), whose Latinized name is Blanchinus.
+The name was incorporated into lunar nomenclature by German astronomer J. H. Schröter in 1791.
+The crater designation was formally adopted by the International Astronomical Union in 1935.